Theatre program brings Disney magic to life with unique costumes and set designs

 Between classes, extracurriculars and rehearsals, students consistently joined Yergen and play director and costume shop manager Cynthia Calhoun in the costume shop to work on costumes.

-“As soon as I got cast, I asked if I am allowed to work on my own dress,” said senior Jessica Mangles, who portrays Belle in the musical.
+“As soon as I got cast, I asked if I am allowed to work on my own dress,” said senior Jessica Mangels, who portrays Belle in the musical.
 “I was so excited to be a costume shop worker for this show because I knew the costumes would be really cool.”

 Headpieces for Cogsworth (Thomas Heggem), Beast (Luke Lundberg) and Lumiere (Carter Giannetti) were created out of pool noodles, leather straps, paint and hot glue.

-When the Disney musical production was announced and the opportunity arose to create costumes that resembled magic and fantasy, Mangles saw it as a chance to not only grow as an actor, but to further develop her sewing skills while working with new styles and materials.
+When the Disney musical production was announced and the opportunity arose to create costumes that resembled magic and fantasy, Mangels saw it as a chance to not only grow as an actor, but to further develop her sewing skills while working with new styles and materials.

 To prepare for a show where furniture, appliances and decorations come to life, Calhoun and Yergen had to think outside the box to create unique designs that will bring that childhood magic to Ethington’s stage.